Ecuador - Environmental changes in biodiversity hotspot ecosystems

 Compound-specific stable isotope ratios (δ13C, δ2H) of oxygen-containing polycyclic aromatic hydrocarbons (OPAHs) as tracers of their formation in the environment: Method validation and case studies (DAAD P.R.I.M.E.).
 Cooperation with Dr. Ian Bull (School of Chemistry University of Bristol, UK). – Since 2016.

+The Jena Experiment started back in 2002.
 Publicly available project data can be accessed via the data system Pangaea (keyword: Jena Experiment).

 Element cycles in forests and grasslands of the biodiversity exploratories (BECycles): Response to management intensity and associated biodiversity (DFG, Wi1601/12-1) in the framework of the “Exploratories for functional biodiversity research“ (DFG, Special Program SPP 1374).
 Principal investigators Prof. Dr. Wolfgang Wilcke, Prof. Dr. Beate Michalzik, Friedrich Schiller University Jena, Prof. Dr. Martin Kaupenjohann, Berlin University of Technology, and Dr. Jan Siemens, Rheinische Wilhelms University Bonn.
 Interdisciplinary cooperation with many other subprojects of the Special Program SPP 1374. - Since 2009.